 Racial disparities in healthcare are evident in the UK, and the world of breastfeeding support is sadly no stranger to systemic racism.
 Not only are maternal and infant mortality rates in this country shockingly higher among Women of Colour than among White women, but there are also structural barriers preventing Black and Brown families from accessing breastfeeding information and support.

-According to the 2020 MBRRACE report, Black women in the UK are over four times more likely to die as a result of pregnancy complications than White women, while women of mixed ethnicity and Asian women are respectively three times and almost twice more likely.
-These disparities have become particularly evident within the context of the COVID-19 pandemic, with 88% of the women who died of the virus during the third trimester of pregnancy between March and May 2020 being from Black and minority ethnic groups.
-Infant mortality statistics are equally shocking: 2013 data collected by the UK Office for National Statistics shows that Pakistani, Black Caribbean and Black African babies had the highest infant mortality rates (6.7, 6.6 and 6.3 deaths per 1,000 live births respectively) compared to White British and White Other babies (3.3 and 2.6 deaths per 1,000 live births).
+According to the 2021 MBRRACE report, Black women in the UK are over four times more likely to die as a result of pregnancy complications and childbirth than White women, while women of mixed ethnicity and Asian women are respectively twice and almost twice more likely.
+These disparities became particularly evident within the context of the COVID-19 pandemic, with 88% of the women who died of the virus during the third trimester of pregnancy between March and May 2020 being from Black and minority ethnic groups.
+Infant mortality statistics are equally shocking: in 2019 stillbirth rates for babies of Black and Black British ethnicity were over twice those for babies of White ethnicity and neonatal mortality rates were 43% higher, while stillbirth and neonatal mortality rates for babies of Asian and Asian British ethnicity were both around 60% higher than for babies of White ethnicity.

 Although, according to the UK Infant Feeding Survey 2010, Black mothers actually have higher breastfeeding initiation rates than White mothers (96% vs. 79%), as well as higher breastfeeding rates at six weeks and six months (89% vs. 65% and 64% vs. 40% respectively), being able to access adequate breastfeeding support could further improve these rates, resulting in better short- and long-term health outcomes for Black mothers and babies.
 Breastfeeding could help save babies’ lives, and this is why it’s so important that the support offered by breastfeeding organisations like LLLGB is accessible, inclusive, equitable and culturally relevant.